bakayu/ayuch/content/blog/linux-tutorial/_index.md

 series = true
 +++

-> *"A moving mind is always fed.
-At rest, mine eats itself." -- Darrow of Lykos*

 Welcome to the **Linux Command-Line for Developers** workshop series!
 This hands-on series will take you from terminal newcomer to confident command-line user.

 ## What You'll Learn